Rambler Marlin (1965-1967)

 Starting with the 1966 model year, the Rambler Marlin was now simply badged "Marlin".
 The "R" logo in the horn ring was replaced with a stylized letter "M".
 The front grille was changed, and upholstery trim was slightly different.
 A black vinyl roof could be ordered, which also covered the trunk lid and tear-drop side window surrounds.

-AMC's durable 232ci six-cylinder was carried over, plus new V-8s were offered.
-The 290ci had a two-barrel carb, as did the base 343ci engine.
-A high-performance version of the 343 motor was equipped with a 4-barrel carb and had 10.2:1 compression, which required premium fuel.
+AMC's durable 232ci six-cylinder was carried over, plus two brand-new V-8s were offered.
+The 290ci had a two-barrel carburetor, as did the base 343ci engine.
+A high-performance version of the 343 motor was equipped with a 4-barrel carburetor and had 10.2:1 compression, which required premium fuel.
 Output was 280 horsepower with 365 pound-feet of torque at 3000 rpm.
 Marlins ordered with the hi-performance 343 engine came with dual exhaust.

-With all these improvements, sales for the year were a dismal 2,545 units.
-AMC discontinued the Marlin after 1967, replacing it with their all-new pony car, the Javelin.
+Even with these improvements, sales for the year were a dismal 2,545 units.
+AMC discontinued the Marlin after 1967, replacing it with their new pony car, the Javelin.